 Location: 730 E Linda Vista Rd Oro Valley, AZ 85737 (Parking is free)

 Honeybee Canyon trail

-Honeybee Canyon is another scenic, relatively short trail in the Oro Valley region, featuring more beautiful panoramic views of the majestic Catalina mountains.
-While this trail is a slightly longer and steeper at certain points, it’s still a great summer choice if you hit the trail near sunrise.
+Honeybee Canyon is another scenic, relatively short trail in the Oro Valley region.
+This one also features beautiful panoramic views of the majestic Catalina mountains.
+While this trail is slightly longer and steeper at certain points, it’s still a great summer choice if you hit the trail early.
 The trek is just 1.5 miles and features the most scenic overlook of the Catalinas anywhere in town.
-You will find one steep section going up to the overlook, but the pay off is well worth it for the tremendous scenery!
+You will find one steep section going up to the overlook, but the payoff is well worth it for the tremendous view!

 Interesting plant life lines the trail and you will definitely have more than enough opportunities to take your picture next to a towering Saguaro cactus.
 Don’t get too close though or you will be picking dozens of tiny needles out of your skin!
+Trust me, it hurts!
 Wildlife is abundant due to the serene setting and birdwatching is a popular pastime amongst locals.

 Despite being just minutes away from numerous HOA communities, this trail remains pretty isolated throughout the year.
 In fact, it’s a rare sight to see anyone else on the trail.
 Enjoying the majestic desert landscapes all to yourself sure is an awe-inspiring experience.
 Great photo opps await you at every turn, so don’t forget your camera!
 You will also get in a fabulous little workout, without the need to subject yourself to the heat for too long.

 Location: 13880 N Rancho Vistoso Blvd Oro Valley, AZ 85755 (Parking is free)